zhousarah/azure-compute-docs/articles/virtual-machine-scale-sets/virtual-machine-scale-sets-n-phase-upgrades.md

 }
 ```

-For skipping an upgrade on a VM, customer can emit "rollingUpgrade.SkipUpgrade” : true and RollingUpgrader will not upgrade the VM.
+For skipping an upgrade on a virtual machine, use "SkipUpgrade" parameter.
+This will tell the rolling upgrade to skip over this virtual machine when performing the upgrades.

 ```
 {